-The evidence for these Findings of Fact can be found in DEP's Application, the testimony of DEP witness LaWanda M. Jiggetts and the affidavit of Public Staff witness Darlene P. Peedin.
+The evidence for these findings of fact can be found in DEP's application, the testimony of DEP witness Jiggetts, and the affidavit of Public Staff witness Boswell.

-The Company requested annual costs of \$15.945 million to be included in the JAAR for financing and operating costs related to estimated capital additions to be incurred during the period December 1, 2019 through November 30, 2020, and an estimated \$72.026 million for annual non-fuel operating costs over the period December 1, 2019 to November 30, 2020.
-Under N.C.
-Gen. Stat. § 62-133.14(b)(3), the Commission shall include in the rider an estimate of operating costs based on the prior year's experience and the costs projected for the next twelve months, and shall include the annual financing and operating costs for any proportional capital investments in the acquired electric generation facility.
-Public Staff witness Peedin did not oppose the recovery of these cost components in her affidavit filed in this proceeding, and stated that the Public Staff recommended approval of the Company's proposed JAAR rates.
+The Company requested annual costs of \$22.033 million to be included in the JAAR for financing and operating costs related to estimated capital additions to be incurred during the period December 1, 2021, through November 30, 2022, and an estimated \$71.861 million for annual non-fuel operating costs over the period December 1, 2021, to November 30, 2022.
+Under N.C.G.S. § 62-133.14(b)(3), the Commission shall include in the rider an estimate of operating costs based on the prior year's experience and the costs projected for the next 12 months, and shall include the annual financing and operating costs for any proportional capital investments in the acquired electric generation facility.
+Public Staff witness Boswell did not oppose the recovery of these cost components in her affidavit filed in this proceeding and stated that the Public Staff recommended approval of the Company's proposed JAAR rates.
 The Commission concludes that it is reasonable for the Company to recover these estimated costs during the rate period, subject to true-up through the Joint Agency Asset RRF.

-The evidence for this Finding of Fact can be found in the testimony of DEP witness LaWanda M. Jiggetts.
+The evidence for this finding of fact can be found in the testimony of DEP witness Jiggetts.

-Witness Jiggetts' exhibits reflected an increase in DEP's regulatory fee to \$0.214 million based on the increase in the estimated JAAR costs for the period December 1, 2019 through November 30, 2020.
+Witness Jiggetts' exhibits reflected an increase in DEP's regulatory fee to \$0.205 million during the period December 1, 2021, through November 30, 2022.
 The Commission concludes that the calculation of the regulatory fee is just and reasonable.

-The evidence for this Finding of Fact can be found in DEP's Application and the testimony of DEP witness LaWanda M. Jiggetts, as well as the affidavit of Public Staff witness Darlene P. Peedin.
+The evidence for this finding of fact can be found in DEP's application and the testimony of DEP witness LaWanda M. Jiggetts, as well as the affidavit of Public Staff witness Boswell.

-Under N.C.
-Gen. Stat. § 62-133.14(b)(4), the JAAR shall include adjustments to reflect the North Carolina retail portion of financing and operating costs related to the electric public utility's other used and useful generating facilities owned at the time of the acquisitions to properly account for updated jurisdictional allocation factors. adjustment benefits DEP customers by reducing DEP's annual retail revenue requirement.
-Witness Jiggetts testified that the revenue reductions reflect changes in jurisdictional allocation factors resulting from the additional NCEMPA load that will be served by the Company's portfolio of generating facilities owned at the time of the acquisition.
+Under N.C.G.S. § 62-133.14(b)(4), the JAAR shall include adjustments to reflect the North Carolina retail portion of financing and operating costs related to the electric public utility's other used and useful generating facilities owned at the time of the acquisitions to properly account for updated jurisdictional allocation factors.
+This adjustment benefits DEP customers by reducing DEP's annual retail revenue requirement.
+DEP witness Jiggetts testified that the revenue reductions reflect changes in jurisdictional allocation factors resulting from the additional NCEMPA load that will be served by the Company's portfolio of generating facilities owned at the time of the acquisition.
 As a consequence, a greater portion of the cost of the Company's other generating facilities will be allocated to its wholesale jurisdiction, while a lesser portion will be allocated to its retail jurisdictions.
-In her direct testimony, witness Jiggetts testified that in the Company's filing, the annual revenue reduction to North Carolina retail revenue requirements for the test period January 2018 through December 2018 totaled \$17 million.
-For the prospective period December 2019 through November 2020, the reduction is zero.
-Witness Jiggetts testified that the change in allocation approach was due to the Company's base rate request filed in Docket No. E-2, Sub 1142.
-The reallocation between retail and wholesale jurisdictions is reflected in the base rates approved by the Commission in Docket No. E-2, Sub 1142.
-Therefore, the reduction will not be included in JAAR revenue requirements from March 16, 2018 forward (effective date for new base rates).
+In her direct testimony, DEP witness Jiggetts testified that the reallocation between retail and wholesale jurisdictions is reflected in the base rates approved by the Commission in Docket No. E-2, Sub 1142.
+Therefore, the reduction will not be included in JAAR revenue requirements from March 16, 2018 forward (effective date for those base rates).
+In this filing, the jurisdictional reallocation credit (revenue reduction) is not applicable for the test period of January 2020 through December 2020, nor the prospective period of December 2021 through November 2022.

-The evidence for this Finding of Fact can be found in DEP's Application, the direct testimony of DEP witness LaWanda M. Jiggetts, DEP's exhibits to the JAAR, and the affidavit of Public Staff witness Darlene P. Peedin.
+The evidence for this finding of fact can be found in DEP's application, the direct testimony of DEP witness Jiggetts, DEP's exhibits to its application, and the affidavit of Public Staff witness Boswell.